 York was a great place to do biology, their facilities are fantastic.
 It’s a really supportive department with lots going on.
 And of course, York is such a beautiful city to live in!

-I love exercise and sport (watching and playing).
+What do you enjoy doing in your free time?I love exercise and sport (watching and playing).
 I took up marathon running during my PhD to give myself a break from the bench.
 I read a lot and like walking too, fresh air and sunlight are definitely good for your mental health.

-Follow her on twitter and instagram.
+Want to know more about Rebecca?Follow her on twitter and instagram.
 Also check our her ORCID using the links below: